acdifran/react-app-boilerplate/readme.md

-# Expensify
+# React App

-A test/practice app
+A boilerplate for react apps